Filing for AY 2024-25 is coming soon

-Home Loan Tax Benefit - Income Tax Benefit on House Loan
+Home Loan Tax Benefit - How To Save Income Tax On Your Home Loan?

-A home loan must be taken for the purchase/construction of a house.
-If it is taken for con instruction of house, then it must be completed within five years from the end of the financial year in which the loan was taken.
+A home loan must be taken for the purchase or construction of a house to claim a tax deduction.
+If it is taken for the construction of a house, then it must be completed within five years from the end of the financial year in which the loan was taken.

-The interest portion of the EMI paid for the year can be claimed as a deduction from your total income up to a maximum of Rs 2 lakh under Section 24.
+The interest paid on the home loan EMI for the year can be claimed as a deduction from your total income up to a maximum of Rs 2 lakh under Section 24.

 From the assessment year 2018-19 onwards, the maximum deduction for interest paid on self-occupied house property is Rs 2 lakh.

-For let out property, there is no upper limit for claiming interest.
+For let out property, there is no upper limit for claiming tax exemption on interest, which means that you can claim deduction on the entire interest paid on your home loan.

 Deduction on interest paid towards home loan during the pre-construction period